OctopusDeploy/blog/blog/2025-06/slack-argo-workflow/index.md

 - Allow a Kubernetes Service Account access to my Vault instance

 #### Vault Secrets
-Secrets in Vault can be created via the UI or through an API call.
+Secrets in Vault can be created via the UI, CLI, or through an API call.
 My Vault instance runs in a container without any data persistence, so I created a quick PowerShell script to automate it

 <details>
 <summary>View the script</summary>